Jennifer Coolidge is not just White Lotus and Stifler’s Mum

 https://www.pinterest.de/pin/371617406760365168/

-She recently said in an interview: “I got a lot out of playing a MILF in ‘American Pie’.
+Reflecting on her role in “American Pie,” Coolidge once said in an interview, “I got a lot out of playing a MILF.
 I mean, there are about 200 people I wouldn’t have slept with otherwise.”
-Coolidge is also emphasizing another aspect of “American Pie”.
-The actress’ face was so closely associated with “Stifler’s Mom” that she maneuvered herself into a dead end as an actress.
+However, her association with “Stifler’s Mom” became somewhat of a double-edged sword, limiting her opportunities as an actress.

 Bend and Snap